Catch 22: The Alchemy of Regeneration

 The heritage orientated planning process would not be responsive to such proposals.
 Strike then worked on another approach, one to be incrementally implemented.
 This would use bicycles to enclose the space.
 Not being a fixed fence, such a scheme would have eluded the planning committee and its strictures.
 And a new public facility would be produced in the process with a kinetic sense of boundary.
 However this would still require a minimal supporting structure.

-It was now 2003 and Public Life was entering its third year of operation.
-The charity’s lawyers had been busy on 2 fronts for over a year.
+It was now 2003 and Public Life was entering its third year of operation; strike’s lawyers had been busy on 2 fronts for over a year.
 On one, there was no progress from the council planning committee to mandate the use for which strike had received grants to convert the property from the very same council.

 By now though pressure through another arm of the Council was being applied on the planning officers concerned.